 Smart Bodyweight Progressions Account for the Ups-and-Downs You’ll Face in Your Training

 If you’ve been stuck on a particular skill for a while, despite following step-by-step progressions, it’s time to change your approach.

 We’ve worked with thousands of clients on building all sorts of bodyweight skills, and we’ve developed our method of skill acquisition to account for the natural ups-and-downs that come with the territory.

-All of our skill-based programs share this methodology, but if you’re looking to change your approach to skill-building, our Parallettes One program is a good place to start.
+All of our skill-based programs share this methodology, but if you’re looking to change your approach to skill-building, our Integral Strength program is a good place to start.

-You’ll build essential pressing strength that will prepare you for many skills, including handstands, L-Sits, and bent-arm movements.
+You’ll build essential well-rounded strength that will prepare you for many skills, including L-Sits, broad jumps, shrimp squats, chin-ups, and more.